amimimor/irc-spark-streaming/README.md

-# Spark Streaming Workshop given by Intel @ BGU, Isreal 1/12/2016
+# Spark Streaming Workshop given by Intel @ BGU, Israel 1/12/2016

 In this workshop we'd like to get first hand experience in running a Spark Streaming application.
 Specifically, we would listen on Wikipedia IRC channel of page edits and find interesting things in it using Spark Streaming and SparkSQL